The One Boutique Consultancy Metric That Tells It All

 #3.
 Long-term client/account development and expansion

 Revenue stability is essential for consultancies aiming for sustainable, long-term growth.
-I advocate for earning 70% of revenue from existing clients.
-This approach ensures revenue stability and peace of mind.
+I advocate for earning 70% of revenue from existing clients to fuel stability and peace of mind.

 I’ve noticed that boutique consultancies that rely primarily on new client acquisition for revenue generation tend to have significantly lower Rev/FTE.
-It’s not a shocking discovery.
+This is not a shocking discovery.
 When new clients are the primary source of income, efficiency tends to take a nosedive.
-When chasing new clients, overall revenue is also typically unstable from month to month.
+Chasing new clients also typically unstables overall revenue from month to month.

 Expanding the percentage of revenue that’s derived from existing clients through strategic account management and service design tends to lead to (1) higher revenue overall and (2) higher Rev/FTE due to higher efficiencies.